-Consider next an example from the NEGATION condition, repeated below in (27).
+Consider next the NEGATION condition, as exemplified in (27).
 While the target sentence in (27a) should give rise to the inference that stepping out onto the balcony would involve smoking a cigarette (27c), the assertive control explicitly asserts the opposite, namely that the employee will not step out onto the balcony to smoke a cigarette.
 In the case of NEGATION, then, we should expect to see a significant difference between the target and the control sentences, in terms of endorsement of the target inference.

-The employee will not step out onto the balcony

-The employee will not step out onto the balcony to do this:

-If the employee were to step out onto the balcony, it would be to smoke a cigarette.
+- (27) a.
+Target sentence: - The employee will not step out onto the balcony - b.
+Control sentence: - The employee will not step out onto the balcony to do this: - c.
+Target inference: - If the employee were to step out onto the balcony, it would be to smoke a cigarette.

 Consider next the quantifiers 'each', 'none', and 'exactly one'.
-For each of these quantified environments, we tested both universal and existential inferences, as in the literature there are proponents of theories of universal projection (Heim, 1983; Schlenker, 2009) and of existential projection (Beaver, 2001), as well as reported experimental evidence for both (see Chemla, 2009 for evidence of universal projection under 'none', and Zehr et al., 2015, 2016 for more mixed data).
+For each of these quantified environments, we tested both universal and existential inferences, as in the literature there are proponents of theories of universal projection (Heim 1983; Schlenker 2009) and of existential projection (Beaver 2001), as well as reported experimental evidence for both (see Chemla 2009 for evidence of universal projection under 'none', and Zehr et al. 2015, 2016 for more mixed data).